IbukunJ/global-ocean-governance-igo-dataset/chapter4_measurement_data_archive_v1.0.2/README.md

 Researcher-generated data, matrices, figures, and documentation are licensed under **CC BY 4.0**.
 Original Python and R code is licensed under the **MIT License**.
 Institutional source documents are not included and remain governed by their issuing organisations.

 See `CITATION.cff` for machine-readable citation metadata.
-Add the final Zenodo DOI to `CITATION.cff` and this README once reserved.
+A

+## Citation

+> Adewumi, I. (2026). *Global Ocean Economy Governance IGO Attribute Dataset and Reproducibility Archive* (Version 1.0.0) [Data set], Zenodo, doi: 10.5281/zenodo.22058522.>